AerialRobotics-IITK/Image_Processing/README.md

 #### Camera Calibration , The installation process?

-## Installing and Calibrating camrea to get Camera Matrix
+## Installing and Calibrating camera to get Camera Matrix

 ### Source